athostha/tmuxcontrols/README.md

 let $size_horizontal = 38			" size of the new horizontal pane

+let $venv = "~PATH/bin/activate"		" Sets virtual environment when the new pane is created

 ### mapping commands
 nmap çç :call Runtmux_horizontal()<CR><CR> 	" Opens new pane horizontally and runs script.